 Pad widths and spacings are such that solder mask can still be applied between the pads using standard design rules.
-This is recommended to reduce solder shorts.
+This is highly recommended to reduce solder shorts between pads.
+See the recommended PCB solder mask diagram in Figure 13.